-Students pursuing the MSW may complete a certificate program in one of the following areas: child welfare studies, social work with the deaf and hard of hearing, gerontology, or substance abuse.
+Students pursuing the MSW may complete a certificate program in one of the following areas: child welfare studies, gerontology, or substance abuse.
 Certification may be secured by focused study associated with the program's three specializations.
 Students may also complete a licensure in school social work.
 In addition, the school participates in the North Carolina Child Welfare Collaborative, a grant program.
-For more information on the gerontology certificate, contact the MSW program office or the ECU Center on Aging.